iliser/linux-screensaver/README.md

 # Cringe screensaver

-Just dumb linux desktop applications, that show times and some words
+Just dumb linux desktop applications, that show time and some animated words

 `ctrl+,` for open settings